brannan/axum-sqlx-jwt-template/README.md

 A models module was created and database logic moved there.

+Logic was moved from mod.rs files into named files.
+I hate having an editor with multiple `mod.rs` tabs open.

-My gaol is to have models separate from routing and to be able to mock the model controllers for unit testing.
-My initial thought was to turn both the ApiController and model controllers into interfaces that can be mocked.
-I have a master Store instance provides access to all model controllers via getters.
+My goal is to have models separate from routing and to be able to mock the model controllers for unit testing.

-The app initialization process works like this:

-1. `main.js` calls `http::serve(config, db)` This is in http/mod.js.

-2. `serve(config, db)` creates an ApiContext and passes it to the `api_router` function.
-   A single router, merging all routes
+In light of that I have implemented a master Store trait in `src/models/mod.rs` and dyn model controller traits for src/models/user.rs and src/models/profile.rs.

+Both src/http/users.rs and src/http/profiles.rs now have unit tests.
+My solution seems convoluted and my limited rust experience may be preventing me from seeing the simple solution.

+I am open to suggestions.

+The architecture does, nevertheless, work just fine.

 ## This is a fork!